kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __This Is a file that explains the various tasks for pracriticing  sheell I/O__
-1. The file has an executable that displays a confused smiley
+1. An executable that displays a confused smiley
-2. The file has an executable that displays the contents of /etc/passwd
+2. An executable that displays the contents of /etc/passwd
-3. The file has an executable that displays the contents of /etc/passwd and /etc/hosts
+3. An executable that displays the contents of /etc/passwd and /etc/hosts
+4. An executable that displays the last 10 lines of /etc/passwd